Would you like to receive local news notifications on your desktop?

 Is it safe to get the COVID-19 vaccine if you are pregnant or breast feeding?

-The Centers for Disease Control and Prevention (CDC), the American College of Obstetricians and Gynecologists, and the Virginia Department of Health (VDH) recommend that COVID-19 vaccines should NOT be withheld from pregnant or breast-feeding women or from other women who intend to get pregnant and who otherwise are in any of the priority categories for COVID-19 vaccination based on the CDC and its Advisory Committee on Immunization Practices (ACIP) recommendations
+The Centers for Disease Control and Prevention (CDC), the Virginia Department of Health (VDH), and the American College of Obstetricians and Gynecologists (ACOG) recommend that COVID-19 vaccines should NOT be withheld from pregnant or breast-feeding women or from other women who intend to get pregnant and who otherwise are in any of the priority categories for COVID-19 vaccination based on recommendations from the CDC and its Advisory Committee on Immunization Practices (ACIP).
+The most recently updated ACOG recommendations can be found here.

-Pregnant or breast-feeding women who are considering a COVID-19 vaccination should discuss the potential risk and benefits of COVID-19 vaccines with their doctor or nurse-midwife.
+Pregnant women who are considering a COVID-19 vaccination can discuss the potential risk and benefits of COVID-19 vaccines with their doctor or nurse-midwife.